Hilbert's Sixth Problem and Soft Logic: Conclusion

 \section{Conclusion}

 Today there is a need to understand the laws of physics through the recognition that the observer is an organic part of the world of phenomena.
 A Möbius-strip, which has only one side, allows us to see how a person observes the world and also observes themselves as an observer of the world.
 In Deng et al. \cite{Deng2025}, the connection between local macroscopic phenomena and global macroscopic phenomena was investigated.
 A Möbius-strip expresses in its very essence a paradoxical relationship between locality and globality: locally it has two sides, but globally it has only one.
+We propose to enrich probability theory by introducing a structural distinction between events of zero probability, so that zero is no longer a single point but a space with internal structure.
+This structure makes it possible to define different degrees of impossibility, analogous to distinctions between the possible and the impossible in other areas of mathematics, such as constructions with a straightedge and compass, the resolvability of algebraic equations, or problems of computability, thereby revealing information that is lost within the classical framework of probability theory.

 \textbf{Soft Logic and Soft Numbers may therefore constitute not only an extension of probability theory, but also a new geometric language for the foundations of physics.}